hemanth-narra/Hemanth-narra/automating-net-worth-certificates.md

 ## Asset and Liability Entry Interface

 The web app includes a clean, browser-based form for entering asset and liability details.
-We simply open the app in the browser and fill out the form directly—no need for external tools or manual Word editing.
+We simply open the app in the browser pop-up window and fill out the form directly—no need for external tools or manual Word editing.

 Here’s how the form works: